Ghostopheles/Datamine/GENERATING_MAP_DATA.md

 In order to tweak the number of threads the script will use, open `Tools/generate_maps.py` and change `MAX_THREADS` from `os.cpu_count()` to a number of your choosing.

 > [!NOTE]
-> By default, the script will never redownload files that are already present in the cache.
-This can be a problem when files are updated.
-However, as of right now, if any file is out-of-date, you'll need to redownload all of the files from the internet.
-If you know the `FileDataID` of the WDT, you can manually navigate to the cache at `Tools/dm_tools/cache` and delete the file with that ID to only download that file.

-You can override this behavior using the `UPDATE_ALL` variable in `generate_maps.py`. `True` will make it redownload files, `False` will use the cache.
+> By default, the script will read the necessary map files from your existing WoW installation.
+If you want to generate maps for the beta branch, you need to have it installed locally.
+Be sure to update the `WOW_DIR` variable in `Tools/generate_maps.py` to point to your WoW installation.
+You can also change `FLAVOR` just below it to change which game flavor you want to generate maps for.

 Once you have your environment set up, you can get started:
 - Inside the base Datamine directory, open a new terminal window and install the requirements from `requirements.txt`
 - Navigate to the `Tools/` directory and run `generate_maps.py`
-  - This will automatically download the necessary files to your machine, parse them, generate Lua files, then put everything in the correct place and update the `Datamine_Maps.toc` file
+  - This will automatically grab the necessary files from your WoW installation, parse them, generate Lua files, then put everything in the correct place and update the `Datamine_Maps.toc` file
-  - After you've generated your maps, you can delete the no-longer-needed wdt files from `Tools/dm_tools/cache`, but beware - deleting these files means you'll have to re-download them from the internet next time you generate maps.